Introduction

 General rules of thumb

 - Parallelization effects are model-dependent: Gurobi consists of various algorithms that are combined to return an optimal solution to the optimization problem.
 Some of these algorithms parallelize well, while others do not parallelize at all.
-Even when an algorithm parallelizes well, the distribution of work on different threads may be uneven, and therefore additional threads may not lead to a speedup.
+Even when an algorithm parallelizes well, the distribution of work on different threads may be uneven, and therefore, additional threads may not lead to a speedup.

 - RAM requirements are model-dependent: Some models, even if modest in size, require a tremendous amount of memory to be solved, while other, much larger models, do not.
 It is impossible to predict beforehand how much memory is needed.